 - a.
 Each home must be located in a residential community not solely inhabited by persons with disabilities; - b.
-The home must be accessible to the individual served; - The home is maintained in a condition to ensure the health and safety of the individual; - d.
+The home must be accessible to the individual served; - c.
+The home is maintained in a condition to ensure the health and safety of the individual; - d.
 Hazardous items are not accessible to the individual; - e.
 Sleeping arrangements, such that - i.
 Only a bedroom is used as sleeping space for an individual; - ii.
 No individual under the age of eighteen (18) years sleeps in a room with an adult; - iii.
 There must be no more than two individuals per bedroom, and these individuals must be the same gender. - 4.
-Additional Requirements for State-Funded Respite Services: Each Regional Office maintains a list of DBHDD contracted Respite provider agencies with which the region contracts for the provision of Respite.
+Additional Requirements for State-Funded Respite Services: Each Field Office maintains a list of DBHDD contracted Respite provider agencies with which the region contracts for the provision of Respite.
 The contracted Respite provider agency has the following responsibilities: - a.
-Ensures that Respite Services are provided only in approved Respite sites that meet the specified physical standards and other requirements to provide statefunded Respite in this manual and in the DBHDD Policy 02-102, State-funded Respite for Individuals with Developmental Disabilities available online at DBHDD PolicyStat (http://gadbhdd.policystat.com); - Maintains a list of Approved Respite Sites and Persons Approved to Provide Respite (including addresses and contact information); - Adds a site or approved person to the list only after having documentation on hand that the site or approved person meets all requirements to provide statefunded Respite Services.
+Ensures that Respite Services are provided only in approved Respite sites that meet the specified physical standards and other requirements to provide statefunded Respite in this manual and in the DBHDD Policy State Funded Respite for Individuals with Developmental Disabilities, 02-102. - Maintains a list of Approved Respite Sites and Persons Approved to Provide Respite (including addresses and contact information); - c.
+Adds a site or approved person to the list only after having documentation on hand that the site or approved person meets all requirements to provide statefunded Respite Services.